prtksxna/Metrolook/README.md

 ## Customizing top bar color

-To customise top bar colour add the following to MediaWiki:common.css
+To customise top bar colour add the following to MediaWiki:Metrolook.css

 and all you need to do is edit background-colour and the top bar should change colour but please remember there is also hover which is when you hover it goes a different colour.